Huaihua Hunan, China Travel Guide

 Options for relaxation and wellness in Huaihua are more local in nature.

-Some natural hot springs may exist in the broader Hunan province, but they aren't a main feature of Huaihua city itself.
+Some natural hot springs might be present in the broader Hunan province, but they aren't a main feature of Huaihua city itself.

 TCM hospitals and clinics are available, offering various traditional healing practices.